 - Log in to the CAMPUS domain-joined computer with your NetID credentials (this may require your old NetID password)

-- When you’ve verified that your computer has a valid UVM network connection (UVM wired, UVM wireless, or VPN), press the Ctrl + Alt + Delete keys on your keyboard.
+- Press and hold the Ctrl + Alt + Delete keys on your keyboard.

-- From the Windows Lock screen, log back into the computer using the updated NetID password.
+- Log back into the computer using the updated NetID password.